Invoice factoring has its advocates and its detractors.

 But as with most finance solutions, there are downsides and risks too.

 Here’s our list of the main disadvantages.

 We’ve previously looked in more detail at invoice factoring costs.
-We noted the types of fees and what will influence those, including industry, volume, frequency, customer record, and more.
+We noted the types of fees and what will influence those, including industry, volume, frequency and customer record.

 These should all be considered before you proceed (or not) with a particular factoring provider or even the service itself.

 There are two main ways factoring could damage your company’s reputation.
-We emphasise ‘could’ because neither is a foregone conclusion.
+We emphasize ‘could’ because neither is a foregone conclusion.

 The first is your customers’ possible reaction to the news that you are factoring.
 They are often made aware of it because it is the factoring company to whom they need to pay their invoices (apart from in some exceptional cases).

 Some customers may see your use of factoring as a sign that your business is in some kind of financial trouble.
 You can influence this to an extent by clarifying why you are using factoring, though this is not common practice.

 Another way your reputation might suffer is if the factoring company is overzealous in their collections efforts.
 This might drive some customers away from working with you.

 In many cases, invoice factoring provides a breather or cash injection enabling companies’ to improve or scale operations.